furkanagess/furkanagess.github.io/README.md

 Discover my work as a Flutter Developer & Software Engineer.
 Explore real projects, shipped apps, technical articles, and the skills I use to build reliable, high‑quality mobile experiences.

-### What you’ll find on the site
+### What you'll find on the site

 - About: who I am, what I do, and my focus areas (fintech, mobile).
 - Projects: selected portfolio with context, stack, and results/impact.
-- Published Apps: production apps I’ve shipped and maintained.
+- Published Apps: production apps I've shipped and maintained.
 - Skills: core technologies and tools I use on a daily basis.
 - Blog/Medium: articles and insights I share with the community.
 - Contact: quick ways to reach me for collaboration, work, or questions.

+### Featured Projects

+#### SpookyAI: Halloween Image Generator
+An AI-powered Halloween image generator that transforms selfies into spooky, cinematic Halloween art.
+Built with Flutter and advanced AI integration, this creative tool offers exclusive prompts and fast image generation for Halloween-themed content.

+**Key Features:**
+- AI-powered image transformation
+- Halloween-themed artistic filters
+- Fast generation capabilities
+- User-friendly interface
+- Creative prompt system

+**Technologies:** Flutter, AI Integration, Image Processing, Halloween Themes, User Interface, Creative Tools

 ### Value I bring